mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 but if there is trouble compiling the code, use the specified versions.

 Create a local directory called EdgeLit_NTP_Clock.
-Copy the main.cpp file from the src directory in this repository to your EdgeLit_NTP_Clock_v4.4.4_Arduino directory.
+Copy the main.cpp file from the src directory in this repository to your EdgeLit_NTP_Clock directory.
 Rename the file EdgeLit_NTP_Clock.ino.
 Of course, you can call the directory anything you want as long as the .ino file has the same name.